Peamouth

-Mylocheilus caurinus, the peamouth, peamouth chub, redmouth sucker or northwestern dace, is a species of freshwater ray-finned fish from the family Cyprinidae, the carps and minnows, that is found in western North America.
-It is the only species in its genus.
+The peamouth (Mylocheilus caurinus), also known as the peamouth chub, redmouth sucker or northwestern dace, is a species of freshwater ray-finned fish from the family Leuciscidae, the shiners, daces and minnows.
+This species is found in western North America.

+Taxonomy

+The peamouth is the only extant species in the genus Mylocheilus.
+However, three fossil species are also known from the Late Miocene and Pliocene of western North America.